slopezpereyra/slopezpereyra.github.io/_posts/2025-12-31-AReflectionInspiredByASmallAchievement.md

 tendency to melancholic loneliness, the difficulty I find to show any vulnerability, to let anybody know me.
-The very fact that a beautiful achievement, which took three years of arduous labor, inspires this despondent review of now lost times, shows *at best* a terrible taste, at worse a total lack of self-validation. *Nobody cares*, I write.
-It seems that *you* do, is the obvious reply.
+The very fact that a beautiful achievement, which took three years of arduous labor, inspires this despondent review of bygone times, shows *at best* a terrible taste, at worse a total infirmity of character. *Nobody cares*, I write.
+It seems that *you* do, I reply to myself.

 Forget it all!
 One day I will rest below the ground from this thoughts, from this head of mine, which gives me no repose.
 I was opposed—I lost—I payed—and then through love I found myself.
 That is the story and it has happy ending.
 If anything, I should wish to make this the primary conclusion of these disordered
-rant: love can show a soul, even the most disoriented soul, the way which leads to shore.
+rant: love can show a soul, even the most disoriented soul, the way to resurrection.